 It is possible to read the position of a switch that is connected to a GPIO.
-A SPST or SPDT switch is recommended to use with GPIOs.
+An SPST or SPDT switch is recommended to use with GPIOs.
 Push switches do maintain the contacts closed only for a very short time so using them is discouraged.
 The fundamental idea of using a switch with GPIO is to have the switch cause a voltage level change at the GPIO pin when pressed.
-Usually this is achieved by using an external pull-up resistor along with the switch.
+Usually, this is achieved by using an external pull-up resistor along with the switch.
 The pull up resistor is connected between the GPIO and VDD and the switch is connected between the GPIO and ground.
-When the switch is not pressed, the pull-up resistor will cause the GPIO to stay at VDD voltage level.
-When the switch is pressed, the GPIO is short circuited to ground and stays at zero voltage.
-This change in voltage and thus the position of the switch can be read using “gpio read” command.
+When the switch is not pressed, the pull-up resistor will cause the GPIO to stay at the VDD voltage level.
+When the switch is pressed, the GPIO is short-circuited to ground and stays at zero voltage.
+This change in voltage and thus the position of the switch can be read using the “gpio read” command.
 Please see the recommended connection diagram below

 Using relay modules with inductive loads

 It is important to take additional care when using relays with inductive loads.
 An inductive load is pretty much anything that has a coil and works based on magnetic principles like Motors, Solenoids and transformers.
 Inductive loads produce back emf when the magnitude of the load current changes.
 The back emf can be in the order of tens or even hundreds of voltage (See this Wikipedia article http://en.wikipedia.org/wiki/Counter-electromotive_force).
 This effect is most severe when power is disconnected from inductive load because the rate of change of current is maximum at that point.
 Even though the back emf lives only for a very short time (a few milliseconds) it can cause sparks between the relay contacts and can deteriorate the contact quality over time and reduce the life span for the relays considerably.